 Fender FA-100 is easy to use and its size provides you with the opportunity to take it with you on a road trip and play at some events such as camping with friends, or maybe just playing at a family event, and the sound it provides assures you with the confidence you need to play at a party over your friends house.
 The Fender FA-100 also earned its spot on our best fender guitars list.

 5. Taylor 110e

-If you have ever encountered someone playing on Taylor guitars or have had the chance yourself to play on a Taylor guitar, you know you were witnessing a premium high-quality sound and a dreadnought long-lasting build.
-Its unique sound, and design elements classify this guitar as an excellent choice for both beginners, and professional players as well, but it can also be fun for just about anyone at any level.
+If you have ever encountered someone playing on Taylor guitars or have had the chance yourself to play on a Taylor, you know you were witnessing a premium high-quality sound and a dreadnought long-lasting build.
+It’s unique sound and design elements classify it as an excellent choice for both beginners, and professional players as well, but it can also be fun for just about anyone at any level.

 If you’re fairly new to the Taylor 110e then this guitar would definitely be the choice for you, it is a well rounded acoustic guitar with awesome sound quality and a perfect projection of tonality.

 Thankful to the size it has, you can take this fine piece of craft with you just about anywhere without taking overwhelmingly much space.

 Even though their life span may not be at the mid-range, its tonewood maturity will improve similarly with the sound quality at which it’s projected.